-Lockheed Martin operates through five business segments.
-Aeronautics is its largest, representing 32% of its total sales in 2012.
-Information Systems & Global Solutions generated 19%, while Space Systems accounted for 17%.
-Other segments include Missiles & Fire Control (16%) and Mission Systems & Training (16%).
+Lockheed Martin operates through several business segments.
+Aeronautics is its largest, representing 34% of its total sales in 2015.
+Information Systems & Global Solutions (IS&GS; spun-off in 2016) generated 12%, while Space Systems also accounted for 20%.
+Other segments include Missiles & Fire Control (15%) and Mission Systems & Training (19%).

 Lockheed Martin's key subsidiaries include Loral Corporation, United Space Alliance, Aculight Corporation, and Sippican.